-In a study of nearly 2 million people — the largest such study to date — researchers found more evidence that flu shots help prevent Alzheimer’s and other forms of dementia.
+In a study of nearly 2 million people — the largest of its kind — researchers found more evidence that flu shots help prevent Alzheimer’s and other forms of dementia.

 The flu vaccine prevents more than 100,000 flu-related hospitalizations every year in the U.S., saving thousands of lives in the process.
 Flu vaccines do this by training the immune system to recognize and defeat the flu virus.
 More recently, scientists began to notice a surprise knock-on effect of these vaccinations: Not only do they keep the flu at bay — they appear to reduce the risk of cardiac arrest.
 They lower hospitalization rates for people with diabetes.
 And in 2020, a study presented at the Alzheimer’s Association International Conference followed more than 9,000 individuals, showing that the flu vaccine could reduce the risk of developing Alzheimer’s between 17 and 40 percent.

-Now, according to newly published research, with two hundred times as many participants, data shows that people who do not get vaccinated against influenza have a 60-percent higher chance of developing Alzheimer’s or other dementias, compared to people who do get their flu shot.
+According a 2022 study with two hundred times as many participants, people who do not get vaccinated against influenza have a 60-percent higher chance of developing Alzheimer’s or other dementias, compared to people who do get their flu shot.

 Bukhbinder conducted the research while at UT Health Houston, in collaboration with lead investigator professor Paul.
 E. Schulz.
 Their team followed more than 1.8 million cognitively-healthy older Americans, half of whom received the flu vaccine.
 (The study didn’t account for whether participants had the flu at the time of being tested.)
 After four years, 5.1 percent of vaccinated individuals and 8.5 percent of unvaccinated individuals developed dementia — a 40-percent gap.